MuckRock/documentcloud-hello-world-addon/README.md

   This will be presented to the user for download.
 This is useful for Add-Ons which want to return data such as a CSV file or other exports of data to the user.
 It is currently limited to one file per run, so please ZIP your files if you need to return more than one.
+The file will be available for download for five days, after which it will be permanently deleted from the server.

 * `send_mail(self, subject, content)` - This is used to email yourself at the email address associated with your DocumentCloud account.
 This can be used